matias-ceau/scripts/docs/scripts/llm-script-describer.py.md

 #### Overview

-The `llm-script-describer.py` script automates the process of generating Markdown documentation for user-defined scripts based on a provided CSV file.
-The script utilizes OpenAI's GPT-4o-mini model to create descriptions and aids in maintaining a clean documentation structure for scripts stored on an Arch Linux environment with the qtile window manager.
+The `llm-script-describer.py` script is designed to help users generate markdown documentation for their scripts.
+The script utilizes a Language Model, specifically OpenAI's GPT-4o-mini, to provide descriptions based on the content of the scripts.
+This process helps ensure that the documentation is consistent and informative according to the context of Arch Linux and the Qtile window manager.

-Key functions include:
+The script follows several key steps:
-- Reading script files and determining if they are binary or text.
+1. **Collecting Script Files**: It identifies all script files in the specified directory, excluding Markdown files.
-- Generating documentation from script content using OpenAI’s API.
+2. **Checking for Orphaned Documentation**: It checks for documentation files that do not correspond to any existing scripts.
-- Maintaining an index of files and checking for orphaned documentation.
+3. **Reading and Describing Scripts**: For each script, it reads its content, checks if it is binary, finds the source if necessary, and generates a description.
-- Updating the README file with a summary and a table of scripts.
+4. **Markdown Generation**: Writes the generated description into a Markdown file and updates an index for easy access.

 ---